freeciv/freeciv-web/README.md

  vagrant up
  ```

   This will build, compile, install and run Freeciv-web on the virtual server image.
 Wait for the installation process to complete, watching for any error messages in the logs.
+If you get an error message about Virtualization (VT) not working, then enable Virtualization in the BIOS.

 4. Test Freeciv-web by pointing your browser to http://localhost if you run Windows or http://localhost:8080 if you run Linux or macOS.